jaskaransarkaria/enki-website/README.md

 ### Categories and NominalCode

-'NOT_WEB' -- the category won't be shown on the site but will on the till 'CLASSES' -- the category won't be show in the online shop but will be shown on the `classes` page and on the till 'CATEGORY' -- means the category will be shown in the online shop and on the till '' (or null) -- means the category will be treated as a variant category and will be shown more like a product
+- 'NOT_WEB' -- the category won't be shown on the site but will on the till
+- 'CLASSES' -- the category won't be show in the online shop but will be shown on the `classes` page and on the till
+- 'CATEGORY' -- means the category will be shown in the online shop and on the till
+- '' (or null) -- means the category will be treated as a variant category and will be shown more like a product

+##### Product

+- 'SellOnWeb' -- this boolean lives in the product data and can be toggled from the epos till
+- 'IsArchived' -- this hides the product from the website and till and can be toggled from the epos till

 ## Local Development